 - hemochromatosis, which is a disorder in which there’s too much iron in the blood

-- Wilson’s disease, which is a disorder in which there’s too much copper stored in the body
+- Wilson disease, which is a disorder where there’s too much copper stored in the body

-The test is a routine blood test, and it takes place in a laboratory.
+The test is a routine blood test that takes place in a laboratory.
 No fasting or special preparation is necessary.
-However, tell your doctor about all prescription and OTC medications and supplements you take.
+But tell your doctor before the test about all prescription and OTC medications and supplements you take.

 A blood test involves the following steps: